 Past Newfoundland, part of the Gulf Stream diverges north to the Arctic Ocean to drive a counterclockwise rotating gyre.
 Part of the Gulf Stream swings southeast to become the Azores Current, completing the North Atlantic gyre known as the Atlantic Meridional Overturning Circulation (AMOC).

-Circulation of the Atlantic has been well known for centuries.
+The circulation of the Atlantic has been well-known for centuries.
 Columbus sailed the Azores Current to the Equatorial Drift to the New World.
 Benjamin Franklin described the Gulf Stream.
-Thus, it came as no surprise for most when the United Nations Intergovernmental Panel on Climate Change concluded in a their 2019 report that while the AMOC will ”very likely” weaken later this century, collapse is ”very unlikely.”
+Thus, it came as no surprise for most when the United Nations Intergovernmental Panel on Climate Change concluded in their 2019 report that while the AMOC will ”very likely” weaken later this century, collapse is ”very unlikely.”

 The recent headlines of the Gulf Stream faltering and shutting down were based on two articles in Nature.
 One report looked for fingerprints in the massive amount of data from buoys, drones, drifters and satellites.
 Through model simulations, a “characteristic spatial and seasonal sea-surface temperature ‘fingerprint’” was calibrated.
 Indications were found of changing seawater temperatures suggesting cooling in the subpolar Atlantic Ocean and warming in the Gulf Stream region.
 Therefore, they conclude that their findings are consistent (although not necessarily causative) with the Atlantic Meridional Overturning Circulation having record low values in the last 150 out of 1600 years.